 While your scope of work can be time-consuming to write, it outlines the project itself and not necessarily the plan that’s to follow.
 The project scope statement, in turn, fulfills that role by detailing and mapping out exactly what to expect with the project plan and the project itself.

-Project Scope Statement vs. Project Scope Management Plan
+Scope Statement vs. Scope Management Plan

 Additionally, it helps define the work that must be done over the course of the project, and it controls and monitors those processes.
-It also documents and tracks phases to avoid scope creep, and assists with project closing, including an audit of deliverables and assessing the project outcome for success factors.
+It also documents and tracks phases to avoid scope creep and assists with project closing, including an audit of deliverables and assessing the project outcome for success factors.

 Your scope statement isn’t nearly as involved—it’s just the umbrella over your project scope management plan, acting as a rubric for stakeholders and team members to follow.

-Best Practices for a Successful Project Scope Statement
+Tips to Write a Project Scope Statement

 Here are the best practices to consider as you write your project scope statement: